userbot8895/HUB-Plus/guides/Install.md

 ### Install using -repo (HyperUBot 6.0 or later)

-In Telegram, run `.pkg install -repo userbot8895/HUB-Plus setup`.
+In Telegram, run `.pkg update userbot8895/HUB-Plus`, then `.pkg install setup`.
 The userbot will reboot as usual, and you'll be greeted by HUB++ Setup in the terminal.

 ### Install through config